 Note: If you’re looking to see how to view your Priority Matrix data in calendar format, inside Priority Matrix itself, we have another article for that.

 We should mention that this integration shows up as a separate calendar in your calendar app.
 That way, it won’t interfere with your other scheduled events.
 It is also easy to switch off this subscription, if necessary.

 What calendars can I subscribe to

 When you log in to the calendar feed page, you will notice that there are 3 types of feeds.
-The first two kinds are associated to your account, whereas the third kind is associated to one individual project:
+The first two kinds are associated to your account.
+The third kind is associated to one individual project:

-- The delegation calendar only includes items that are actually owned by you, and it is a subset of the previous calendar.
-This is more useful if you are using Priority Matrix in a team setting, where collaborators share parts of the work on each project.
+- The delegation calendar only includes items that are owned by you.
+It is a subset of the previous calendar.
+This is more useful if you are using Priority Matrix with a team, sharing work with collaborators.

 - Microsoft Outlook

 - Google Calendar (note that Google Calendar refreshes only once every 12 hours, so you might notice delays)